 It makes people happy by giving them exactly what they’re looking for.
-And when you do it right, it gives you compounding benefits that can take off all of a sudden, expanding your website traffic as a result.
+When you do it right, it gives you compounding benefits that can take off all of a sudden, expanding your website traffic as a result.

 Google’s search engine is one of the most complex technologies in the world.

-It crunches a mind-numbing amount of data at lightning speeds to give people exactly what they’re looking for and when they want it.
+It crunches a mind-numbing amount of data at lightning speeds to give people exactly what they’re looking for in seconds.

-But when you boil everything down to the basics, search engines are actually pretty easy to understand.
+When you boil it down to the basics, search engines are actually pretty easy to understand.

-People use Google to find answers and solution.
-They have something on the top of their minds, and they want to find an answer that helps them clear the issue to move on with their day.
+People use Google to find answers and solutions.
+They have something on their minds, and they want to find an answer that helps them clear the issue to move on with their day.